-In 2014, CIEP continued with the 'envoy' project with the Ministry of Economic Affairs.
-As part of this project, CIEP collaborated in organising a course on gas development/LNG for a selected group of civil servants from Cyprus.
+In 2015, CIEP continued with the 'envoy' project with the Ministry of Economic Affairs.

-In 2014 the project geopolitics and natural gas for Task Force 3 of IGU (international Gas Union) continued.
-In this project CIEP, together with IFRI of France, conducts research and prepares papers and meetings for TF 3 of IGU for the WGC 2015 in Paris.
-In 2014 thematic papers were finalised.
-In 2015 CIEP and IFRI will produce their final report.
+In 2015 the project geopolitics and natural gas for Task Force 3 of IGU (international Gas Union) was finalised.
+In this project, CIEP, together with IFRI of France, conducted research and prepared papers and meetings for TF 3 of IGU for the WGC 2015 in June 2015 in Paris.
+CIEP was present at the WGC in Paris, France in June.

-In May 2014, CIEP, together with researchers from the Duisenberg School of Finance, EDHEC of France and Tilburg University, was tasked by the Ministery of Infrastructure & Environment to research energy system transitions in the context of a question raised in parliament about a potential

-'carbon bubble'.
-The project was finished on 1 September 2014.
+From May 2014 until March 2015, CIEP, together with researchers from the Duisenberg School of Finance, EDHEC of France and Tilburg University, was tasked by the Ministery of Infrastructure & Environment to research energy system transitions in the context of a question raised in parliament about a potential 'carbon bubble'.
+The research was finished on 1 September 2014.
 In December 2014 the report was part of a package of studies which were send to parliament.
+In March 2015 and event was organised in Amsterdam to discuss the results.

-In June 2014, CIEP was awarded a grant from Saudi Aramco to study and collaborate on a project on changing oil and oil product trade flows.
-Saudi Aramco Overseas liaised with CIEP on this project, which involved collaboration with KAPSARC and OIES.
-In November a first oil workshop was organised in Riyadh in Saudi Arabia, in 2015 a second one will follow in The Hague.
-CIEP participated with 4 researchers in the workshop.
+In June 2015, CIEP was awarded a grant from Aramco Overseas Company to study and collaborate on a project on changing oil and oil product trade flows.
+Seminars on oil and oil trade involved collaboration with KAPSARC and OIES, while research was conducted independently in oil market issues.